1. Introduction

 The Appeal Meeting

-10.4 The University will invite the employee in writing to attend an appeal hearing, normally within 10 working days of receipt of an appeal.
+10.4 The University will invite the colleague in writing to attend an appeal hearing, normally within 10 working days of receipt of an appeal.
 The employee may be accompanied by a Trade Union representative or work colleague.

 10.5 Appeals will be heard by an independent and normally more senior manager (the Appeal Manager) who will consider the hearing outcome with an open mind.
 Appeals in relation to dismissals will be heard by a panel of 2, the chair being a senior member of University staff (of minimum Grade 7) and the other being an appropriately trained member of staff*.

-*For staff engaged in teaching, the provision of learning or research the trained member of staff will be a senior member of academic staff drawn from a grouping proposed jointly by University Management and the recognised Trade Union(s) and approved by Court.
+*For colleagues engaged in teaching, the provision of learning or research the trained member of staff will be a senior member of academic staff drawn from a grouping proposed jointly by University Management and the recognised Trade Union(s) and approved by Court.

 10.7 Appropriate training/guidance will be provided to Appeal Managers and members of Appeal Panels by People & Organisational Development.
 Further information and guidance on the appeal process is available from the appropriate College/University Services P&OD team.